yashmadan123/FabConRTITutorial/Lab_Files/Getting-Started.md

 The architecture for this lab involves the following key components:

-- **Python Notebook**: Generates and ingests streaming data into the system.
+- **Python Notebook:** Generates and ingests streaming data into the system.
-- **Eventstream**: Acts as a streaming data pipeline, ingesting events from the Notebook into **Eventhouse**.
+- **Eventstream:** Acts as a streaming data pipeline, ingesting events from the Notebook into **Eventhouse**.
-- **Eventhouse**: A real-time analytics store that processes and structures streaming data for further use.
+- **Eventhouse:** A real-time analytics store that processes and structures streaming data for further use.
-- **Lakehouse**: Serves as a storage layer for structured and unstructured data, accessible via shortcuts from **Eventhouse**.
+- **Lakehouse:** Serves as a storage layer for structured and unstructured data, accessible via shortcuts from **Eventhouse**.
-- **Real-Time Dashboard**: Visualizes real-time data from **Eventhouse** for monitoring and insights.
+- **Real-Time Dashboard:** Visualizes real-time data from **Eventhouse** for monitoring and insights.
-- **Data Activator**: Automates responses and alerts based on real-time streaming data.
+- **Data Activator:** Automates responses and alerts based on real-time streaming data.

 ## Getting Started with Lab
 Once you're ready to dive in, your virtual machine and lab guide will be right at your fingertips within your web browser.